Civic Life, Moral Philosophy

 It is a moral judgment.

-When trust is treated as a reflex rather than a decision, it becomes untethered from responsibility.
-Admiration slides quietly into assumption.
-Familiarity replaces knowledge.
+When trust is treated as a reflex rather than a decision, it becomes untethered from responsibility and accountability.
+Admiration slides quietly into assumption of trustworthiness.
+Familiarity replaces knowledge, which is never stagnant.
 Loyalty is offered where evidence has not been examined.
-This is not virtue; it is moral laziness dressed up as kindness and trust.
+This is not virtue; it is moral laziness dressed up as loyalty, kindness and trust.

 But a free society cannot survive on unexamined trust.

-It depends on adults who understand that discernment is not cruelty, and that restraint is not cynicism.
+It depends on adults who understand that discernment is not disrespect or betrayal, and that restraint and questioning when appropriate or required, is not unfair, malicious or mean.

-Whether we acknowledge it or not, trust already functions like a market.
+Whether we acknowledge it or not, trust already functions like a marketplace; an economy of trust.
 It is given, withheld, withdrawn, and redirected every day.
-Some figures attract vast reserves of it; others lose it quickly.
+Some public figures attract vast reserves of it, almost effortlessly; others lose it quickly.
 The difference is how the public perceives a person’s character—tested or untested, visible or obscured.

-The danger arises when we pretend this market of trust does not exist, while still participating in it blindly.
+The danger arises when we pretend this market of trust does not exist, or that we can use coercion, manipulation or lies to skew opinion.

 To live virtuously in public life requires accepting a sober truth: